XinyangLi-ITP/MCS-on-2D-Ising-Model/README.md

 The codes were developed Xinyang Li，from Yuliang Jin's research group (http://home.itp.ac.cn/~yuliangjin/) at Institute of Theoretical Physics, Chinese Academy of Sciences.
-Please contact the developers,Xinyang Li (lixinyang@mail.itp.ac.cn) for questions.
+Please contact the developer,Xinyang Li (lixinyang@mail.itp.ac.cn) for questions.